Let’s talk about my recommended “Do and Do Nots” of using AI for the MCAT.

 In evaluating questions, I’ve found that AI truly is only helpful if you can feed it the answer.

-• While I think you’d be shocked at how good AI can be at evaluating figures, it still struggles with analyzing things like UV-Vis Spec, some bar graphs, things that are a bit more vague in what they’re showing you.
+While I think you’d be shocked at how good AI can be at evaluating figures, it still struggles with analyzing things like UV-Vis Spec, some bar graphs, reactions with different structures, things that are a bit more vague in what they’re showing you.
 So unless it’s a super simple Western Blot or something like that, it’s probably going to make mistakes interpreting data.

 If the passage is pulled from an actual medical research paper, sometimes it can get around this by literally looking up the paper and reading the explanations of the figures (that are removed by test-makers to force us to analyze them), but even still, not recommended.